kuniyoshi/Tima/README.md

 - Fix scrolling behavior in the Measurement view
 - Display a graph of recorded
 - Set up a GitHub Action for building the application
+- Improve the visibility of the timebox count.
+However, making the count too explicit might not be ideal.
 - Use a logger for error messages instead of `print` <- Are the app users interesting in errors?